keikaloustian/yvrwax-astro/README.md

 - Use Yup for form schema validation
 - Add pause button to give visitors the option to stop the video
-- Add red border to form fields that don't pass validation
+- Add red outline to form fields that don't pass validation

 ## Things I Used / Learned About